Danny White: Personal life

-White's father, Wilford "Whizzer" White (no relation to college football legend and U.S. Supreme Court justice Byron White, who also was nicknamed "Whizzer" and played American football), was the first Arizona State University All-American football player and still ranks third in school history with 1502 rushing yards in a season (1950), he also played halfback for the Chicago Bears from 1951–52.
+White's father, Wilford "Whizzer" White (no relation to Byron White, who also was nicknamed "Whizzer" and played American football), was the first Arizona State University All-American football player and still ranks third in school history with 1,502 rushing yards in a season (1950), he also played halfback for the Chicago Bears from 1951 to 1952.

 In 1983, White briefly recorded as a country music artist for the Grand Prix label.
 His only single, "You're a Part of Me", a duet with Linda Nail, reached #85 on the Hot Country Songs charts.

 White and his wife, JoLynn, have four children, Ryan (d.
 2015), Geoff, Heather and Reed, and sixteen grandchildren.
 He now makes corporate appearances and motivational speeches.
 JoLynn died on August 15, 2016.
-White has since remarried to Jane.
+White is currently married to Linda L. Bang.
 In recent years he has been seen on TV doing ADT security infomercials.

 White is a member of the Church of Jesus Christ of Latter-day Saints.